openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 :command:`juju status` command.
 Do not be alarmed.
 Indeed, these are opportunities to learn about the interdependencies of the various pieces of software.
-Messages such as **Missing relation** and **blocked** will vanish once the appropriate applications and relations have been added and processed.
+Messages such as **Missing relation** and **blocked** will vanish once the appropriate applications and relations (integrations) have been added and processed.

 .. tip::